Four Frequently Asked Questions About Bullying

 Contact National Title IX Attorneys

-If you have been bullied or harassed at school or at a school-sponsored event, call the experienced Title IX attorneys at Duffy Law as soon as possible to discuss your situation.
-You can reach them by calling 203-946-2000.
+If you have been bullied or harassed at school or at a school-sponsored event, call the highly experienced Title IX and Conduct Code attorneys at Duffy Law as soon as possible to discuss your situation.
+You can reach Duffy Law at 203-946-2000.